lhu10/Battleship/README.md

 #### Start of Player2's Turn
 - Player2 is prompted to input coord
   - surrender check
-    - if player2 inputs ctrl-c, sighandler lets program know player2 surrenders
+    - if player2 inputs ctrl-c, sighandler lets Server know player2 surrenders and exits
     - Server sends surrender check to Client
     - Client recieves check and exits too if player2 surrenders
 - Server sends coord to Client